 This wine is available only at Trader Joe’s and retails for only $5.99.

 The 2018 Trader Joe’s Petit Reserve Gewurztraminer starts with a pleasing aroma filled with honeysuckle, citrus, tropical fruit, and a little petrol.
 Taking a sip reveals a tasty and pretty tasty and sweet wine with cherry, grapefruit, pineapple, and honey and citrus flavors in the mouth.
 A gentle soft, viscous mouthfeel and just adequate acidity help improve and balance the sweetness.

-This is a great one for the sweet wine lovers or gives it a try as a dessert wine.
+This is a great one for sweet wine lovers or gives it a try as a dessert wine.
 It ends sweetly with the right length and lasting tropical fruit notes.
-It merely sweet, and there is nothing wrong with this!
+It is merely sweet, and there is nothing wrong with this!

 5. Pasqua Amarone

 This one is super delicious, 25 percent Rondinella, 65 percent Corvina,5% Corvinone, and 5 percent Negrara from Valpantena, Veneto, Italy.
 The grapes are dried for 3 months, lose 25-30 percent of the weight before being making wine.
 The wine is grown for 18 months in French oak barrels and contains 9.5 g/L of extra sugar.